 4: The integrity of Information Architecture

 Enforce policies that preserve information integrity and meet legal admissibility standards to prevent claims that information was deleted, tampered with, or altered.
-Keep audit trails and monitor to ensure compliance with Information Governance policies that ensure the integrity of the data.
+Keep audit trails and monitor to ensure compliance with Information Governance policies that ensure data integrity.

 5: Organizational Structure and Classification of Information Technology Tools

 Semantically linking to related information, categorizing all information, and standardizing formats are components of information classification and organizational silos.
-Create a disposition and retention schedule that tells how long information should be retained and how it is to be disposed of or put into the archives.
+Create a disposition and retention schedule that tells how long information should be retained and how it should be disposed of or put into the archives.

-Documents, in particular, should be classified by corporate governance strategy or global taxonomy that considers the owner and the business function of the information.
+Documents, in particular, should be classified by corporate governance strategy or global taxonomy that considers the information’s owner and business function.
 Information needs to be standardized in format.

 6: Security and Privacy Technology Tools

-The information must be secure in its three states – in use, in motion, and at rest.
-Measures need to be implemented that protect from alteration, theft, or damage by malicious insiders, outsiders, and accidental actions that might compromise data governance.
+The information must be secure in its three states – in use, motion, and rest.
+Measures that protect from alteration, theft, or damage by malicious insiders, outsiders, and accidental actions that might compromise data governance need to be implemented.

 - Implementing enhanced audit procedures